 A survival action is brought under California Code of Civil Procedure § 377.30.
 A survival cause of action can be brought by the estate’s personal representative or by the decedent’s successor-in-interest.
 A survival cause of action can only be brought for the decedent’s damages and injuries incurred before he or she died and can only be brought if the decedent did not die immediately following his or her injuries.

 How Long Does A Family Have To File A Wrongful Death Claim?

 Do not delay in contacting a qualified and experienced personal injury attorney if you intend to make a claim related to the death of a loved one: The time limit for presenting claims for wrongful death can be as short as six months.

-Statute of Limitations in California Wrongful Death Claims
+Statue Of Limitations In California Wrongful Death Claims

 The following three time deadlines to settle or take certain legal action (statute of limitations) govern time limits for presenting wrongful death claims in California: